Vanlightly/RabbitTestTool/benchmark/POLICY.md

 You can define variables with default values to avoid requiring multiple similar policies files.

+We also can define federation configuration in thise file.

 ## Example of a lazy queue without variables

 ```json